-If you are having technical problems in any of the systems, please contact Julie Sandler (registrar) or Mireya Leon (Technology Teacher).
+If you are having technical problems in any of the systems, please contact Mireya Leon (Technology Teacher).

 Getting Assistance on How to Use Edgenuity

 The above section gave information on what to do in case you encounter technical problems.
 If you need assistance with how to use Edgenuity, be sure to take advantage of their resources.
 Some of these are print instructions, while others are videos that show you how to do things.